German Detective Pikachu trailer sounds hilariously different

 That "pika pika" appears to come from voice actress Ikue Otani, who has provided the voice for Pikachu dating back to the start of the Pokemon anime series in 1997.

-Otani's voice also appears in the Spanish, French and Italian dubbed versions.
-It's the German trailer that bucked the trend, giving us a throaty, lower "pika pika" instead.
+Otani's voice is also heard in the Spanish, French and Italian dubbed versions.
+The German trailer, however, bucked the trend, giving us a throaty, "pika pika" instead.
 Nirbion's video compilation rewards repeated viewings.
 It's just as funny the tenth time as the first.

 Nirbion didn't alter or edit the voice.
 The original full German trailer appeared on YouTube until Warner Bros. removed it on Wednesday and replaced it with a new version that matches the other trailers.

 We're fortunate Nirbion's Twitter video preserves the amusing moment.
-The first trailer had over 600,000 views, so there were plenty of witnesses to the goofy vocals.
+The first trailer had more than 600,000 views, so there were plenty of witnesses to the goofy vocals.

 Nirbion says the video is just for comedic effect and isn't meant to throw shade at the voice actors.
 "I actually think the current voice cast is good and fitting, but the dub direction just a bit off and awkward," Nirbion tweeted.